 Retinoids supercharge cell turnover.
 Over particularly extended periods of time, this has a dramatic effect in boosting radiance and skin tone brightness.
 You can see it almost immediately, within 7-21 days, if you haven’t used a retinoid before.
 But, these results will only continue to improve over time, which is one of the wonderful attributes of retinoids.
 In our clinical experience, long-term use (10-20 years) results in skin that looks more polished, refined and healthy.
 We often see patients who first began using retinoids as a teenager to clear acne and continued using retinoids later in life because of its aesthetic benefits.

 Q: Do you offer special in-office treatments to improve the brightness of skin tone?

 Dr. Zelickson: Yes, predominantly peels and fractionated resurfacing lasers.
 Both treatments help to improve the structures of the skin, which ultimately improves the appearance of skin radiance.

 Q: If you can’t make it to the dermatologist, what skincare treatment do you recommend?

 Dr. Zelickson: Retinol would be my go-to recommendation.
 Well-formulated Retinol products can deliver dramatic improvements.
 These products require high levels of pure Retinol, not derivatives or Retinol alternatives, and very careful formulation to be effective.

 MD Complete’s Wrinkle & Radiance Remedy PLUS and Retinol regimens have been clinically proven to match the results of dermatologist treatments.
-It is the only line of non-prescriptive skincare to do so, with a variety of Retinol products to match your skin concerns and skin type.
+It is the only line of professional skincare to do so, with a variety of Retinol products to match your skin concerns and skin type.

 Q: Once you achieve radiance, how do you maintain it?